 After the sudden death (in 2004) of Professor Voss, Professor Dr. Dr. h.c.
 Günter Heinritz, the first President of the German Society for Geography and its honorary president since 2007, assumed the chairmanship.
 In 2012 he was succeeded by Professor em.
 Herbert Popp, who is a board member of the Association of Geographers at German Universities (VGDH) and who was the elected representative of the German National Committee within the International Geographical Union.

 Every second year, during the German National Congress in Geography, the foundation awards its national prizes, a science award for physical geography and anthropogeography as well as an award for innovation in the field of school geography.
-Furthermore, since 2012, the foundation has awarded the International Science Award of German Geography once every four years.
+Furthermore, since 2012, the foundation has awarded the International Science Award of German Geography once every four years as well as, since 2017, the Reserach Award for the combination of geography und history.

 Professor Frithjof Voss (1936-2004), a passionate geographer, who founded the Foundation for Geography, gained his international reputation as both a professor and entrepreneur.
 His findings in the field of mass pest control in developing countries and emerging nations contributed to the protection of the means of livelihood for the local population.
 The commercial success of his enterprises enabled Professor Voss to set up his own foundation.